solo-io/gloo/test/kube2e/README.md

 ## Local Development
 ### Setup (Previously Released Assets)
-It is possible to run these tests against a previously released version of Gloo Edge.
+It is possible to run these tests against a previously released version of k8sgateway.
 This is useful for testing a release candidate, or a nightly build.

 There is no setup required for this option, as the test suite will download the helm chart archive and `glooctl` binary from the specified release.
 You will use the `RELEASED_VERSION` environment variable when running the tests.
 See the [variable definition](/test/testutils/env.go) for more details.

 ### Setup (Locally Build Assets)

 For these tests to run, we require the following conditions:
-- Gloo Edge Helm chart archive is present in the `_test` folder,
+- k8sgateway Helm chart archive is present in the `_test` folder,
 - `glooctl` is built in the `_output` folder
 - A KinD cluster is set up and loaded with the images to be installed by the helm chart